 where $p_{rand}$ is a random strategy (i.e. Alice and Bob provide always a random output).
 We say that there is an unbounded violation if $R$ grows to infinity for growing number of inputs and outputs.

 As already mentioned, there are very few explicit examples of games which exhibit unbounded violation.
 Let us now argue that our results give a hope to obtain a new class of unbounded violation with unique features.
-Namely, in Ref. \cite{RAM} there is the following upper bound on quantum winning probability for linear games.
+Namely, in Ref. \cite{RAM} there is the following upper bound on quantum winning probability for linear games:

-where $M_k$ is entrywise $k$-th power, i.e. $(M_k)_{ij}=(M_{ij})^k$, and the norm is operator one.
+where $M_k$ is entrywise $k$-th power, i.e. $(M_k)_{ij}=(m_{ij})^k$, and $\|\cdot\|$ is the operator norm.
 We consider now the case $n_A=n_B=n$.
 Using the fact that operator norm is no smaller than maximal norms of the columns, which is $\sqrt{n}$ we obtain that $\bar p_Q\geq \frac{1}{\sqrt{n}}$.
-We shall now suppose that the upper bound on quantum winning probability is be saturated for a given game.
+We shall now suppose that, for a given game, the upper bound \eqref{quantum_bound} on quantum winning probability is saturated.
 In such case the ratio of the biases $R$ (and the ratio of probabilities) would satisfy

 We can therefore hope for $R = \Omega( n^{1/6})$ with the number of outputs $d\sim O(n^6)$ (as given by \eqref{dbound1}).

 Note that although $R$ is unbounded, both the quantum value and the classical value go to zero with growing number of inputs and outputs.
 In this regard our game is like Khot-Vishnoy game \cite{Khot2005,Kempe2008a}, and should be contrasted with e.g. Hidden Matching game of \cite{Buhrman} where the quantum value stays constant.
 This means that in our case, one would need to repeat the experiment approximately $\sqrt{n}$ times to demonstrate quantum advantage.